jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

         - Page header and footer
             - I am good with no page headers and footers.
         - File properties (author and such)
             - If they are odd.
-Not that odd à Leave it there.
+Not that odd => Leave it there.
             - Still have to do Done projects.
         - Update lists of contents
         - Legend: